The science behind dry body brushing and how to do it effectively

-The big question, can your skin really benefit from dry body brushing?
-The answer, yes!
-This super simple beauty hack takes less than 5 minutes and gives you smoother, brighter and softer skin!
+This super-simple beauty hack takes less than 5 minutes and gives you smoother, brighter, softer skin.

-Read on for all the reasons why you should set your alarm clock 5 minutes earlier and make dry brushing your bod a habit today.
+Read on for all the reasons why you should set your alarm clock 5 minutes earlier and make dry brushing a daily ritual.

 What is dry body brushing?